Industrial Revolution 2.0Monica Duong

 The challenge ahead for automation is to ensure the new labor force is trained to interface with machines on more of a technical and collaborative level.
 Companies are starting to adopt Apprenticeship programs in robotics design, manufacturing and maintenance with local community colleges, high schools and vocational training organizations so that college and non-college bound students can build a foundation of knowledge for their current and future employers.

 Technical and vocational training will help those blue collar workers become value added technicians that work with robotics with the goal to reduce or eliminate redundant manual labor processes.

 The manufacturing floor or logistics worker of the future will provide a hybrid of white and blue-collar skill sets creating a bottom up approach to process improvements.

 As “Made in America” continues to hold and manufacturing remains on-shore, companies will need to consider industrial automation for pallet storage regarding in-bound raw material, buffer zones and finished goods areas.

 Using Automated Industrial Robotics such as Pallet Shuttle and Glide Rack combined with Laser Guided Unmanned Vehicles (LGV) provides a low-cost, fast track implementation and modular storage potential for long term flexibility.

-In reality, robotics and automation are expected to be the industry’s biggest game changer, as they will enable manufacturers and distributors to improve workers’ lives at the micro and macro levels – greater automation, efficiency, safety and productivity.
+In reality, robotics and automation are expected to be the industry’s biggest game changer, as manufacturers and distributors will improve workers’ lives at the micro and macro levels.

-As a result, the North American manufacturing sector will not only survive, but it will showcase the power of our innovation and ultimately revolutionize the way we work.
+As a result, the North American manufacturing sector will not only survive, but it will showcase the power of American innovation and ultimately revolutionize the way work gets done.